tgirke/GEN242/content/en/assignments/Projects/11_varseq.md

 + Run the workflow from start to finish (steps 1-8) on the VAR-Seq data set from on the data set from Lu _et al_ (2012).
 + Challenge project tasks
     + Compare the performance of at least 2 variant callers, e.g. GATK, BCFtools, Octopus and DeepVariant.
-Include in your comparisons the following analysis/visualization steps
+Include in your comparisons the following analysis/visualization steps (Barbitoff et al 2022; Cooke et al 2021; Li, 2011; Poplin et al 2018).
-        + Report unique and common variants identified by tested variant callers.
+        1. Report unique and common variants identified by tested variant callers.
-        + Compare the results from (a) with the variants identified by Lu et al, 2012
+        2. Compare the results from (1) with the variants identified by Lu et al, 2012
-        + Plot results from a-b as venn diagrams or similar (_e.g._ upset plots)
+        3. Plot results from 1.-2. as venn diagrams or similar (_e.g._ upset plots)
-        + If there is enough time and interest, plot the performance of the variant callers in the form of ROC plots and calculate AUC values.
+        4. If there is enough time and interest, plot the performance of the variant callers in the form of ROC plots and calculate AUC values.
 As pseudo ground truth, one can either use the published variants or the union of the variants identified by all methods.

 ## References